-Efforts to contribute as a local community store by emphasizing dialog with regional residents
+Efforts to contribute as a local community store by emphasizing dialog with regional residents cooperating to implement measures such as nurturing young people and discouraging juvenile delinguency.

 When Ito-Yokado opens a new store, the store manager and other managerial staff relocate to the area prior to the scheduled store opening and conduct a variety of market research surveys aimed at grasping local needs.
-We continue to contribute to the region as a member of the community after the store opens as well by participating in local events and cooperating to implement measures such as nurturing young people and discouraging juvenile delinquency.
+We continue to contribute to the region as a member of the community after the store opens as well by participating in local events and

 We hold briefing meetings in accordance with the Large-scale Retail Store Location Law to solicit local residents' opinions and make every effort to address their concerns.
 In the case of the Ario Kitasuna store, which opened in June 2010, for example, we held a joint briefing meeting with the building owner.
-Many people expressed concerns about traffic jams and traffic safety in the surrounding area, prompting us to formulate a traffic security and control plan under the guidance of the local government and police force.4
+Many people expressed concerns about traffic jams and traffic safety in the surrounding area, prompting us to formulate a traffic security and control plan under the guidance of the local government and police force.\4

 Development of a park that local residents can visit to relax as well as construction of new condominiums are under way in the Ario Kitasuna neighborhood.
 Relocation to the area of a geriatric health-care facility, complete with a medical clinic, is planned for the future.
-As an area in which town development is in progress, including the addition of a full-scale commercial facility whose tenants include a sports club and other health-related facilities, Ario Kitasuna store has become a core neighborhood of in constructing two new roads, one running north-south and the other east-west, within the development area to ease traffic congestion on the main arterial (Meiji Street).
-The two sections of the shopping center located in the north and south blocks are connected by a sky bridge, moreover, enabling vehicles to travel between the parking lots.
-The parking lot exits are positioned to allow shoppers to choose the appropriate exit according to the direction they wish to go.
+As an area in which town development is in progress, including the addition of a full-scale commercial facility whose tenants include a sports club and other health-related facilities, Ario Kitasuna store has become a core neighborhood of a renewed community.